24.16.1508 TIPS OR SERVICE CHARGES

-(2) General characteristics of tips.
-A tip is a sum presented by a customer as a gift or gratuity in recognition of some service performed for him.
+(1) A tip is a sum presented by a customer as a gift or gratuity in recognition of some service performed.
 It is to be distinguished from payment of a charge, if any, made for the service.
-Whether a tip is to be given, and its amount, are matters determined solely by the customer, and generally he has the right to determine who shall be the recipient of his gratuity.
+Whether a tip is to be given, and its amount, are matters determined solely by the customer, and generally the customer has the right to determine who shall be the recipient of the gratuity.